menu | nederlands

 offered their ideological view to the audience by well dressed representatives of

-names would be presented in this booth they were nominated for a special .ORG art prize.
+names would be presented in this booth where they could be nominated for a special .ORG art prize.
 The

 young talented winner could get besides the honour, a sparkling white

-car which was on show during the whole exhibition.
-This cars brand is also highly visable at art events.
+BMW which was on show during the whole exhibition period.
+This brand is also often visable at these art events.

 the show artists would be able to present their statements in the